2024-foundations-software/fetch-faux-data-demo/README.md

-### Example React Application with Vite to demonstrate how to get data from the API and display it in a table format.
+# Example React Application
+## A demonstration of how to get data from the API and display it in a table format.

 This project is a simple React application that demonstrates how to fetch data from an API and display it in a table format.
 The application fetches data from a the faux-data server https://bc-cancer-faux.onrender.com/

-This is a simple example to demonstrate how to use Vite to create a React application and fetch data from an API.
  The application consists of a `ControlPanel` component that manages the state and logic for displaying different tabs and their respective content.
-The tabs include `Donors`, `Events`, and `Cities`.
+The tabs include `Donors`, `Event Set Up`, and `Event Review`.
 Each tab displays data in a table format.